top of page

 queen_nepal-removebg-preview.png

-Good thing that incident didn't happen back in the 18th century!
+Good thing I didn't commit that little faux pas back in the 18th century!
 I could've found myself in the gaol, awaiting trial and likely, execution by hanging.

 Having worked in a maximum security jail, the gaol was of particular interest to me.
 If today's inmates think they have it anywhere close to tough, they should spend a couple of nights shackled in the Williamsburg gaol.
 Yes, if you were facing execution they put your coffin right in your cell with you and at least one of the cells had a view of the gallows where the prisoner would be hung.